powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 ## CGM (Common Grid Model) quick export

 When exporting a CGM, we need an IIDM network (CGM) that contains multiple subnetworks (one for each IGM).
-Only the CGMES instance files corresponding to SSH and SV profiles are exported: an updated SSH file for every subnetwork (for every IGM) and a single SV file for the main network that represents the CGM.
+By default, only the CGMES instance files corresponding to SSH and SV profiles are exported: an updated SSH file for every subnetwork (for every IGM) and a single SV file for the main network that represents the CGM.
+Optionally, a TP file can also be exported for each IGM by setting the parameter **iidm.export.cgmes.cgm-export-with-tp** to `true`.
+This can be useful when the voltage levels of the CGM have a `NODE_BREAKER` topology as the TP profiles are an output of the topology processing.

 When exporting, it is verified that the main network and all subnetworks have the same scenario time (network case date).
 If they are different, an error is logged.